liamfoneill/Stripe-Demos/README.md

 # Stripe-Demos
-This repo contains a collection of demos and examples in various languages using the Stripe API
+This repo contains a collection of demos and examples in various languages using the Stripe API.
+This is good.